Endesfelder-Lab/EVE-software/README.md

 ```

 #### Optional
 EVE can read and process event-based data in `.npy` and `.hdf5` format.
 Additionally the `.raw` format of [Prophesee](https://www.prophesee.ai/) can be used.
-If you have `.raw` data that you want to analyze you need to install the [Metavision SDK from Prophesee](https://docs.prophesee.ai/stable/installation/index.html) beforehand.
+If you have `.raw` data that you want to analyze you need to install the [Metavision SDK from Prophesee](https://docs.prophesee.ai/stable/installation/index.html) beforehand ([https://docs.prophesee.ai/stable/installation/index.html](https://docs.prophesee.ai/stable/installation/index.html)).
 We recommend using `.hdf5` whenever possible, as this is a hierarchical data format optimized for efficient saving and reading of large files.

 ### Running instructions